sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * neovim's goal seems to be to want to turn vim into a serious IDE
             * that's my take, anyway
                 * may not be exactly accurate
-    * Some common "killer" LSP features that programmers really like:
+    * Some common "killer" language server features that programmers really like:
         * Syntax checking
             * tells you in real time if your code has an obvious mistake
             * but cannot tell you if your code behaves the way you want it to
                 * use tests for that
-                    * IDE can hlep you manage and run your tests, not an LSP
+                    * IDE can hlep you manage and run your tests, not a language server
         * Auto completion
             * Type in the first few characters of an identifier (a variable, function, class, etc.) and a little menu will pop up to prompt you with some guesses as to what you might want to write
                 * You don't have to type in the full name of the identifier, just choose it from the menu